jaypipes/articles/openstack/mulligan.md

 However, I'm tired of talking.
 I want to see some action taken that really kicks Project Mulligan into high gear.

-We need a Linus Torvalds for Project Mulligan.
+We need a Linus Torvalds [3] for Project Mulligan.
 A no-bullshit, this is how it's gonna be, type of person who is willing to say "oh fuck no" when needed.
-[3]
+[4]

-Hell, let's have three of these not-necessarily-benevolent dictators.
+Hell, let's have *three* of these not-necessarily-benevolent dictators.
 That way they can share the grief and bear the brunt of inevitable criticism that will pour forth from those who seek to commandeer Project Mulligan for their own devices.

 Speaking of that, let's talk a bit about vendors.